 Between the years 1950 to 1952, Concépción’s orchestra was the house band at the Caribe Hilton.
 Also, the orchestra held court at the Hotel Flamboyan from 1958-1968.
 During that time, the group accompanied many international artists who passed through its doors.

 In 1968, Concépción disbanded the orchestra, relocated to New York, and retired.
 Four years later, he came out of retirement, returned to Puerto Rico, and organized a new band with Joe Valle.

 César Concépción died of a heart attack on March 11, 1974.
-At the time of his death, he was making plans to legalize a union with his second wife, Elvira Peña, who he divorced (but never stopped living with) a few years earlier.
+At the time of his death, he was making plans to legalize a union with his second wife, Elvira Peña, who he divorced but never stopped living with.

 In 1983, nine years after Concépción’s death, the lawyer, politician, and pianist, Nicolás Nogueras Cartagena, reunited the original bandmembers and attempted to recreate Concépción’s sound.
 The orchestra performed on Sundays at the Caribe Hilton Hotel and the San Juan Fine Arts Center until 1997.